cloudnativeessentials/dra-tutorial/README.md

 For more information on the NVIDIA DRA driver installation see https://docs.nvidia.com/datacenter/cloud-native/gpu-operator/latest/dra-intro-install.html

 ### Intel DRA Driver

+Intel hosts its GPU DRA Driver on [GitHub intel/intel-resource-drivers-for-kubernetes](https://github.com/intel/intel-resource-drivers-for-kubernetes/blob/main/charts/intel-gpu-resource-driver/README.md)

 Intel's GPU DRA Driver is also installed via a Helm chart.
-Let's take a look into the Intel GPU driver.

-Intel hosts its GPU DRA Driver on [GitHub intel/intel-resource-drivers-for-kubernetes](https://github.com/intel/intel-resource-drivers-for-kubernetes/blob/main/charts/intel-gpu-resource-driver/README.md)

 Let's look at Intel's GPU DRA Driver through a dry-run simulation of the helm install: